auino/telegram-publications-downloader/README.md

 Original project is [auino/telegram-publications-downloader](https://github.com/auino/telegram-publications-downloader).

-This program allows you to set up a Telegram bot to download PDF files of scientific publications from URLs passed as input.
+This program allows you to set up a Telegram bot to download PDF files of scientific academic research publications from HTML URLs passed as input.

 ### Program information ###